allpix-squared/allpix-squared/src/modules/TransientPropagation/README.md

 The module can produces a variety of plots such as total integrated charge plots as well as histograms on the step length and observed potential differences.

-If a doping profile has been added, the charge carrier lifetime is simulated using the Shockley-Read-Hall and Auger recombination models.
+If a doping profile has been added, the charge carrier lifetime is simulated using the Shockley-Read-Hall [@fossum-lee] [@fossum] and Auger recombination models [@haug].
 In each step, the doping-dependent charge carrier lifetime is determined, from which a survival probability is calculated.

 ### Parameters